-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3) Common Stock, \$0.001 par value per share \$28,750,000.00 \$3,731.75 Representative's Warrants (4) Common Stock issuable upon exercise of Representative's Warrants (5) \$ 1,562,500.00 \$ 202.81 Total \$30,312,500.00 \$3,934.56
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3) Common Stock, \$0.001 par value per share \$17,250,000.00 \$1,881.98 Representative's Warrants (4) Common Stock issuable upon exercise of Representative's Warrants (5) \$ 937,500.00 \$ 102.28 Total \$18,187,500.00 \$1,984.26

-- Includes 340,909 shares that the underwriters have an option to purchase. - Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+- Includes 204,545 shares that the underwriters have an option to purchase.

+Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
 Previously paid.
-Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price of the securities registered hereunder to be sold by the registrant, and includes the offering price of shares of common stock that the underwriters have an option to purchase to cover over-allotments, if any. - No fee required pursuant to Rule 457(g).
-We have agreed to issue to the representative of the underwriters warrants to purchase the number of shares of our common stock (the "Representative's Warrants') in the aggregate equal to five percent (5%) of the shares of our common stock to be issued and sold in this offering (excluding shares issuable upon exercise of the over-allotment option described herein).
+Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price of the securities registered hereunder to be sold by the registrant, and includes the offering price of shares of common stock that the underwriters have an option to purchase to cover (3) - hereunder to be sold by the registrant, and includes the offering price of snares of common stock that the underwriters warrants to purchase the number of shares of our common stock (the "Representative's Warrants") in the aggregate equal to five percent (5%) of the shares of our common stock to be issued and sold in this offering (excluding shares issuable upon exercise of the over-allotment option described herein).
 The Representative's Warrants are exercisable for a price per share equal to 125% of the public offering price.
-As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g), the proposed maximum aggregate offering price of the Representative's Warrants is \$1,562,500, which is equal to 125% of \$1,250,000 (5% of \$25,000,000).
+As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g), the proposed maximum aggregate offering price of the Representative's Warrants is \$937,500, which is equal to 125% of \$750,000 (5% of \$15,000,000).